leangjia/blender_docs/manual/glossary/index.rst

       ambient is a global constant.

    Pivot Point
-      The pivot point is the point in space around which all rotations, scalings and mirror transformations are centered.
+      The pivot point is the point in space around which all rotation, scaling and mirror transformations are centered.

       See also the :doc:`Pivot Point </editors/3dview/controls/pivot_point/index>` docs.